Cones of Noether-Lefschetz divisors and moduli spaces of hyperk\"ahler manifolds: Preliminaries

-Further, we denote by $\Gamma$ a finite index subgroup of the group ${\rm{O}}^+\left(\Lambda\right)$ of automorphisms of $\Lambda$ fixing the component $\mathcal{D}_{\Lambda}$.
-The quotient of $\mathcal{D}_{\Lambda}$ by $\Gamma$ called an {\textit{orthogonal modular variety}}.
-It is a quasi-projective variety \cite{BB66} that for various choices of lattice $\Lambda$ and arithmetic groups $\Gamma$ gives a partial compactification of a coarse moduli space of polarized varieties.
+Further, we denote by $\Gamma$ a finite index subgroup of the group ${\rm{O}}^+\left(\Lambda\right)$ of automorphisms of $\Lambda$ fixing the component $\mathcal{D}$.
+The quotient of $\mathcal{D}$ by $\Gamma$ is called an {\textit{orthogonal modular variety}}.
+It is a quasi-projective variety \cite{BB66} which for some choices of lattice $\Lambda$ and arithmetic groups $\Gamma$ gives a partial compactification of a coarse moduli space of polarized varieties.
 The first case of interest in this paper is when

 and the arithmetic group $\Gamma=\widetilde{{\rm{O}}}^+\left(\Lambda\right)$ is the group of orientation preserving isomorphisms of $\Lambda$ acting trivially on the discriminant group $D(\Lambda)=\Lambda^\vee\big/\Lambda$.
 The quotient